 A tissue culture system for epithelial cells derived from human foetal pancreas was established.
 The cultured cells show many ultrastructural features of interlobular duct cells.
 Immunocytochemical and histochemical evidence is presented in support of the view that these cells are ductal in origin.
 They are likely to be one of the few cell types that express the basic defect of cystic fibrosis in vitro.
 The cells may be passaged and sufficient material obtained to permit biochemical and molecular biological analysis.

-Ann Harris (figure 10) is now Professor in Pediatrics-Human Molecular Genetics, Northwestern University Feinberg School of Medicine.
+Ann Harris (fig. 10) is now Professor in Pediatrics-Human Molecular Genetics, Northwestern University Feinberg School of Medicine.
 Originally from UK where she was involved in CF research at Guys Hospital in London and later at Oxford before moving to Northwestern in 2005 as Director of the Human Genetics Programme.
 I remember her as an enthusiastic and important member of the CF Trust’s Research and Medical Advisory Committee during the Eighties.

 By 2013 Ann states her research interests were in 2 areas: 1.
 Tissue-specific regulation of gene expression, chromatin structure and modification in the context of the CFTR gene, which when mutated causes the common inherited disease Cystic Fibrosis.
 We identified and are characterizing intronic and extragenic elements that control CFTR gene expression, modulate the 3D structure of the locus and mediate tissue specificity.
 Our latest work applies whole genome analysis of cis-regulatory elements and their trans-interacting factors to elucidate the differentiated functions of primary human airway and epididymis epithelial cells.
 2. Pancreas Cancer.
 We are investigating the role of secreted proteoglycans (collagen XV and the MUC6 mucin) in initiation, invasion and metastasis of human pancreatic adenocarcinoma.